gitoror/gitoror.github.io/README.md

 The homepage
 A logo --- navbar
 Tom Marini - photo - Who am I in one sentence
-3D model that we can turn or turns automatically (Blender, somthing cute) What is my goal?: Software engineer
+3D model that we can turn or turns automatically (Blender) What is my goal?: Software engineer
 What is my story ? ==> could be a page where I tell my story.